- Explore your own assumptions about working with families of children with special needs.

 Watch this video to learn about addressing the needs of families who have children with special needs.

-There are many ways you can demonstrate respect and consideration for families of infants or toddlers with special needs in your classroom.
+There are many ways you can demonstrate respect and consideration for families of infants or toddlers with special needs or disabilities in your classroom.
 Consider the following:

-- Acknowledge that families know their infant or toddler best and ask them questions about services or resources that may be helpful to you.
+- Acknowledge that families know their infant or toddler best and ask them questions about services, resources, or typical routines that may be helpful to you.

 - Establish ongoing communication between home and the early care and learning setting.
 Communication journals are a great way to maintain communication.
 These are usually sent home with the child and returned the next day.
-Caregivers can share noteworthy observations or events, and families can respond to those or share their own news or reflections.
+Caregivers can share noteworthy observations, events, or daily challenges, and families can respond to those or share their own news or reflections.
 While communication journals can be used with families of all the infants or toddlers in your care, they can be an especially valuable tool in establishing consistency between home and the early care and learning environment for infants and toddlers with special needs.

 - Incorporate children’s books in your classroom library that reflect consideration of multiple abilities and differences.

-- Invite families to talk with you about their infant or toddler’s special needs.
+- Invite families to talk with you about their infant or toddler.
 For example, a family member may come in your classroom and talk about their child’s use of adaptive equipment (e.g., braces, wheelchair, or a communication device).
 The family member may explain the use of equipment, which can help children and other families understand aspects of their life.
 This also promotes acceptance of differences.

 - Be a team player!
-Work collaboratively with families and other professionals who may be involved in the delivery of services to infants and toddlers with special needs.
+Work collaboratively with families and other professionals who may be involved in the delivery of services to infants and toddlers with dis/abilities.

 If disagreements or miscommunication arise, consider the following: